Przemsonn05/Bank-Churn-Prediction/README.md

 ![SHAP Summary Plot](images/Feature_value_model3.png)

+Based on the SHAP summary plots and the feature importance analysis, the LightGBM model identifies:

+- NumOfProducts and Age as the primary drivers of customer churn.
+Specifically, customers with a high number of products (3 or 4) or those who are older (particularly 45+) are at significantly higher risk of leaving the bank.

+- IsActiveMember status is another crucial factor, with inactivity strongly pushing predictions towards churn.

+- Geography also plays a key role, with German customers exhibiting a markedly higher churn probability than those from other regions.

+- Finally, financial indicators like Balance contribute to the prediction, where higher balances are associated with increased churn risk, also new created feature - 'Balance_per_Product' shows that higher balance per product increases churn, while CreditScore has surprisingly low predictive power but stable.

 ### 2. Model Effectiveness (Confusion Matrix)

 The model effectively minimizes false positives, accurately identifying high-risk customers while avoiding unnecessary interventions for loyal clients, thereby making retention campaigns more cost-efficient and maximizing the bank’s overall return on investment.

 ![Confusion Matrix](images/Confusion_Matrix_model3.png)